 Keep Track of Your Budget

-Making a budget is a great step, but it isn’t enough.
+Budgeting, for newlyweds, is a great step.
+However, it isn’t enough just to create a budget.
 You will also need to make sure that you are staying within your spending limits and adjust your spending accordingly.
 An effective way of sticking to your budget is by using an envelope budgeting system.
 This method is best suited for young couples who have lower incomes.
 Another way is to make a spreadsheet that will track all of your expenses, spending, and totals up at the end of the month.
 Also, make sure that you pay off your credit card charges every month on time.
 Constantly communicating with your spouse about the budget will help you both keep track of your budget and avoid overspending.
 Never assume the other person took care of it, or that the other person is staying within the budget.
 It is better to ask and confer with them so you both stay on the same page.

 Get Out of Debt